kixxauth/iou/README.md

 * [Promise](https://github.com/then/promise)
 * [micro-promise](https://github.com/Gozala/micro-promise)

-but they all do a lot of other stuff too, which you may or may not want, or don't fully implement the new Promise object that will be available soon.
+but they all do a lot of other stuff too, which you may or may not want, and not all of them fully implement the new Promise object that will be available soon.
 IOU is designed to simply bring promises to Node.js in as small a package as possible.
 There are no bells and whistles, no dependencies, just a simple API that should allow you to transition to the native Promise API as soon as it arrives in Node land.

 ## Installation